Training Courses

 24/06/2021 - 08/07/2021

-Applications for access to the Cultural Cinema Exhibition 2021 programme are now closed
+Applications for access to the Cultural Cinema Exhibition 2021 programme are now closed.
+Visit Cultural Cinema Exhibition 2025 for the current edition.

 • Do you know about and love film, but want to gain the practical skills and detailed knowledge to become a truly expert programmer?